cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 `operations`:
 : This lists the VDAF operations that should be executed as part of known answer tests, using messages from this test vector as input.
-Operations should be executed in the order they appear, to ensure that prepare state values are computed before they are consumed.
-Prepare state values are not included in test vectors because this document does not specify their representation or encoding.
+Operations should be executed in the order they appear, to ensure that verifier state values are computed before they are consumed.
+Verification state values are not included in test vectors because this document does not specify their representation or encoding.

 Each operation in the `operations` list has the following schema:

 `operation`:
 : The type of operation to be performed.
-This is one of "shard", "prep_init", "prep_shares_to_prep", "prep_next", "aggregate", or "unshard".
+This is one of "shard", "verify_init", "ver_shares_to_msg", "verify_next", "aggregate", or "unshard".

 `round`:
-: For any preparation operation, the round number of the operation to be performed.
-This determines which prepare share, prepare state, and/or prepare message to use.
+: For any verification operation, the round number of the operation to be performed.
+This determines which verifier share, verification state, and/or verifier message to use.

 `aggregator_id`:
 : The aggregator ID to use when performing this operation.
-This determines which messages and which prepare state to use, in addition to the aggregator ID argument itself.
+This determines which messages and which verification state to use, in addition to the aggregator ID argument itself.

 `report_index`:
 : The index of the report on which to perform this operation.
-This is an index into the `prep` array.
+This is an index into the `verify` array.

 `success`:
 : If this is `True`, the operation should succeed, and its output should match the corresponding values in the test vector.
-If this is `False`, the operation should fail, terminating preparation of this report.
+If this is `False`, the operation should fail, terminating verification of this report.

 The test vector schema also includes whatever parameters are required to instantiate the VDAF.
 These are listed in the subsections below.